google/fsl-gaming/FSL-MS-Simulator/README.md

 # FSL-GAMING
 FSL Gaming is a cricket based fantasy game where a live match between two teams are played and users create their own virtual teams based out of cricket team of 11 players from a forthcoming match and the primary goal in this fantasy cricket game is to score as many points as possible and climb the leaderboard by defeating your opponents.
 ### Pre requisite
-To Run FSL- Gamming you need to have
+To Run FSL- Gaming you need to have
  - Node JS
  - Google Kubernetes Engine
  - Google Spanner